-Both drug-induced psychosis and schizophrenia can cause symptoms such as delusions and hallucinations.
+Both drug-induced psychosis and schizophrenia can cause similar symptoms.
 However, schizophrenia can have several different causes, whereas drug-induced psychosis only occurs from drug use.
-It also has fewer symptoms than schizophrenia.

 This article summarizes the main differences between drug-induced psychosis and schizophrenia and discusses their causes, symptoms, and diagnosis.
 It will also detail the treatment and outlook for both conditions.

 According to the Diagnostic and Statistical Manual of Mental Disorders, 5th edition, text revision (DSM-5-TR), there are several key differences between schizophrenia and drug-induced psychosis.
 The table below outlines them.

 |What are the symptoms?||Schizophrenia must include delusions, hallucinations, or disorganized speech.
 They may also include disorganized behavior and catatonic behavior.||Drug-induced psychosis must include delusions or hallucinations.|

 |What are the causes?||Genetic and environmental factors.
 Drug-induced psychosis can also transition into schizophrenia.||Taking drugs, such as cannabis, hallucinogens, and amphetamines.|

 |How long can it last?||Symptoms must affect a person for at least 6 months before they can receive a diagnosis.
 People can experience recovery periods that last for years, but typically it is a chronic condition.||The acute phase may only last a few hours.
 However, symptoms can persist for several weeks.|

 |How do doctors treat it?||Antipsychotic medications can help with the acute phase.
 They can also be useful in the longer term, alongside nonpharmaceutical interventions, such as cognitive behavioral therapy (CBT).||Antipsychotic medications help manage the acute phase.
 Doctors may then try to address the underlying cause of the drug use.|